joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 ## Professional Summary

 ### Headline
 Growth mindset technology executive with over 20 years of experience, mainly in financial services.
-Renowned for driving transformation across the entire technology lifecycle.
+I drive transformation across the entire technology lifecycle.
 Expert in building and modernising large-scale, cloud-native platforms and optimising legacy estates for public cloud migration.

 Influential with C-level stakeholders, I lead global engineering organisations of over 700 professionals, instilling a high-performance culture of Engineering.
-Distinguished for strategic vision, operational excellence, and managing substantial budgets in highly regulated environments.
+Partnering with business counterparts to develop a multi-year strategic technology outlook, operational excellence, and managing substantial budgets to build sustainable business growth.

 ### Technical Excellence
 - Deep technical proficiency in modern cloud-native architectures and programming languages